-Warm-up exercises are always important, but they’re especially necessary when it’s cold outside.
+Warm-up exercises are always important, but they’re especially necessary when it’s cold canadian healthcare sales outside.
 Therefore, the body needs to be warmed up thoroughly to become slowly adjusted to the cold weather.

 Keep in mind: There’s no bad weather, only wrong clothing!
 While running in every kind of weather, you need to wear functional clothing.
 Shirts and sweaters made of cotton are definitely out of place within a jogging outfit, as this material only soaks up liquid and doesn’t transport it.
 The fluid on the body in combination with cold air can make runners freeze and even cause colds.
 Functional wear, on the other hand, transports the fluid away from the body.